Azure/iotedge/kubernetes/doc/rbac.md

 In addition to standard permissions to list, create, delete, update and watch Kubernetes resources like Deployments, Pods, Services, ConfigMaps etc it has security related permissions.

-An iotedged has a ClusterRole because it is required to perform cluster wide operations.
-When reporting system information, it lists nodes and collects all unique types of architecture with number of nodes of this type.
-Another cluster-wide operation is TokenReview that is a foundation of module authentication.
+`iotedged` has a ClusterRole because it performs the following cluster wide operations:
+* When reporting system information, it lists nodes and collects all unique types of architecture with number of nodes of this type.
+* TokenReview, which is the foundation of module authentication.

 Each installation will create its own ClusterRole and ClusterRoleBinding for iotedged.